 A single crop or a variety of crops is grown.

-1. Possible to earn large amount of foreign exchange by capturing monopoly marketing system.
+- Possible to earn a large amount of foreign exchange by capturing a monopoly marketing system.

-2. Efficiency and skills are increased of .farm labours who are involved in crop production, processing and marketing.
+- Efficiency and skills are increased of .farm laborers involved in crop production, processing, and marketing.

 Different crops or different varieties of crops are grown in different plots is called multiple farming.

-2. Farm labour can be engaged throughout the year.
+- Farm labor can be engaged throughout the year.

-4. Risk of loss for failure of crops is low.
+- The risk of loss for the failure of crops is low.

-2. Soil and climate may not be favourable for different crops.
+- Soil and climate may not be favorable for different crops.